Jidnyasathakre/Grocery_Store_Management/README.md

 The project includes a complete database schema along with a wide variety of SQL queries used for business insights, operational monitoring, and performance reporting.

+### 🎯 Objectives
+- To create a structured database for grocery store operations.
+- To analyze sales, customers, products, suppliers, and employees using SQL.
+- To generate meaningful business insights from store data.
+- To understand customer and product performance trends.
+- To enhance SQL skills through real-world retail data analysis.

 ## 📂 Project Features
 ### 🛒 1.
 Customer & Order Analytics
 Includes SQL queries to analyze: